nopara73/ZeroLink/README.md

 #### DoS attacks

 There are various ways malicious users can paralyze a round.
-With Tumbler as new attacks are being executed it MUST adopt and implement protections against.
+As new attacks are being executed the Tumbler MUST adopt and implement protections against.
 However there are some obvious DoS attacks we address and recommend countermeasures.

 ##### DoS 1: What if an Alice spends her input immaturely?